 WashU reserves the right to update and require any additional controls for personal devices based upon the risk to the WashU network or environment.

 Password and Device Protection

 If you are using a shared family device to conduct medical school business, you MUST log off and disconnect from all university resources before allowing others access to this device.
 When away from the device, the screen should be locked to prevent unauthorized access.

 With the increased concern about COVID-19, there has been an increase in phishing attacks to attempt to gather your credentials or access your computer.
-You should never provide your university user id and password to anyone through email or phone call.
+You should never provide your university user ID and password to anyone through email or over the phone.
 Additionally, please refrain from selecting any options to stay logged in to your email accounts on computers that are shared or being used for remote work.

-Please remind employees of their continued requirement to report Information Security and Privacy related incidents immediately.
+Please remind employees of their ongoing requirement to report Information Security and Privacy related incidents immediately.
 For more information on the reporting requirements, please see the Information Security (informationsecurity.wustl.edu) and HIPAA (hipaa.wustl.edu) websites.

 Thank you in advance for your assistance in protecting our patients’ privacy during these challenging times.
 If you have additional questions or concerns, please contact the Information Security Office (firstname.lastname@example.org) or HIPAA Privacy Office (email@example.com).